Oh Manapenne!: Plot

-Karthik is a guy who completes his B.E by clearing his subjects for almost five years, but he is also lazy and incapable of doing any work.
-His dream is to become a chef and open a restaurant, but he doesn't get any support from his father.
-Shruthi is a very focused girl who works hard to fulfil her dreams of going to Australia.
+Karthik, lethargic by nature, completes his B.E. by clearing his subjects after almost five years.
+His dream is to become a chef and open a restaurant, but he receives no support from his father.
+Shruthi is a very focused girl who works hard to fulfill her dreams of going to Australia.
 However, her father shows no interest, as she is a girl and he wanted a boy instead.
-When both of them meet at the matchmaking event, her younger cousin, Barath, accidentally locks the door which jams very often and they get stuck eventually.
+When Karthik and Shruthi meet at a matchmaking event, her younger cousin, Barath, accidentally locks the door, which jams very often, leaving them stuck in the same room.
 To pass time, they talk about their past.

 Shruthi reveals that she was in love with a man named Arjun.
 They both wanted to start a food truck business.
 Arjun went to Bangalore to talk with his father about their love and business.
-Meanwhile, Shruthi started her plan eagerly, and was ready to surprise Arjun by buying the truck.
-But things went wrong and Arjun did not come back, overpowered by greed of getting dowry.
-Shruthi and her father waited for him but when they realised Arjun wasn't coming back, her father decided to get her married to someone else.
+Meanwhile, Shruthi started her plan eagerly and was ready to surprise Arjun by buying the truck.
+But things went wrong and Arjun did not come back, because he became engaged.
+Shruthi and her father waited for him but when they realised Arjun was not coming back, her father decided to get her married to someone else.

-On his turn, Karthik reveals that he was unemployed and always went out with his two friends Sathya and Faizal.
-So Karthik and his friends, make cooking videos, as he is passionate about cooking.
-But it wasn't profitable enough.
-So they plan to make prank videos and were caught red-handed by Karthik's father, which ended their plan.
+On his turn, Karthik reveals that he was unemployed and always went out with his two friends, Sathya and Faizal.
+So Karthik and his friends made cooking videos, as he is passionate about cooking.
+But it was not profitable enough, so they took to prank videos and were caught by Karthik's father, which ended their plan.